metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 ### Implementation Details/Notes/Constraints

-#### MetaData transfer between HostClaim and BareMetalHost resources
+#### Split between cluster-api-provider-metal3 and baremetal-operator

-Most meta-data will be synchronized from the BareMetalHost to the HostClaim.
+The HostClaim controller is part of the baremetal-operator project.
+A BareMetalHost controller must create the HardwareData with the right metadata and update those metadata when they are modified on the BareMetalHost.
+To reduce the load, it may be interesting to have a different set of events that trigger the main BareMetalHost controller from the ones that trigger the synchronization of metadata.

-Two annotations (one for labels, one for annotations) on the HostClaim are used to keep the knowledge of which meta-data were imported, so that we can delete them when they disappear on the BareMetalHost.
+The introduction of HostClaims transfers the BareMetalHost selection process from the cluster-api-provider-metal3 project to the baremetal-operator project

-Some specific annotations must be synchronized from the HostClaim to the BareMetalHost (reboot, refresh inspection).
-A dedicated domain must be used.
+As we need to keep the legacy behavior, this will not simplify the code of the provider.

 #### Impact on Metal3Data controller

-The Metal3Data controller must target either BareMetalHost or HostClaims for some template fields:
+The Metal3Data controller must target either BareMetalHost or HostClaims (in fact the HardwareData pointed by the HostClaim) for some template fields:

 * ``fromLabel`` and ``fromAnnotation`` where object is ``baremetalhost``.
-* ``fromHostInterface`` and ``fromAnnotation`` in network definition
+* ``fromHostInterface`` and ``fromAnnotation`` in network data definition

 The solution is to introduce an intermediate abstract object.